sagemath/trac_to_gh/Issue 9695.md

 # Issue 9695: AdditiveAbelianGroup, __call__ is misleading and complicated

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9695

 Original creator: rbeezer